Kinggerm/GetOrganelle/README.md

 The `assembly_graph.fastg.extend_embplant_pt-embplant_mt.fastg` file along with the `assembly_graph.fastg.extend_embplant_pt-embplant_mt.csv` file would be further parsed by `disentangle_organelle_assembly.py`, and your target sequence file(s) `*complete*path_sequence.fasta` would be produced as the <b>final result</b>, if disentangle_organelle_assembly.py successfully solve the path.

 Otherwise, if GetOrganelle failed to solve the path (produce `*scaffolds*path_sequence.fasta`), you could use the incomplete sequence to conduct downstream analysis or manually view `assembly_graph.fastg.extend_embplant_pt-embplant_mt.fastg` and load the `assembly_graph.fastg.extend_embplant_pt-embplant_mt.csv` in [Bandage](http://rrwick.github.io/Bandage/), choose the best path(s) as the <b>final result</b>.
 You could execute `slim_graph.py -F embplant_pt -E embplant_mt assembly_graph.fastg.extend_embplant_pt-embplant_mt.fastg` to further remove mitogenome contigs for this easier visualization and manual completion.
 [Here](http://player.youku.com/embed/XMzUxODc3MDQyOA) (or [here](https://youtu.be/NqOIi-fBma4)) is a short video showing a standard way to manually extract the plastome from the assembly graph with Bandage.
-See [here](https://v.qq.com/x/page/g0602unrcsf.html) or [here](https://www.youtube.com/watch?v=cXUV7k-F26w) for more examples with more complicated (do not miss `3m01s - 5m53s`) situations.
+See [here](https://v.qq.com/x/page/g0602unrcsf.html) or [here](https://www.youtube.com/watch?v=cXUV7k-F26w) for more examples.

 <b>GetOrganelle flowchart</b>